Entryway ideas have a lot riding on them. They give guests first sight of your home, and they’re what you’re greeted with each time you return.

 Do you have a narrow or small hallway?
-A clever trick to avoid overcrowding in an entryway is to use a mix of closed and open storage – too many bulky units can make a room appear too practical – and detract away from its beauty.
+A clever trick to avoid overcrowding in an entryway that eventually leads to the space becoming a messy drop zone is to use a mix of closed and open storage – too many bulky units can make a room appear too practical – and detract away from its beauty.
 Include stylish entry table decor ideas to counteract this.

 11. Keep the color palette neutral

 It’s a common decorating dilemma, achieving a balance in our entryways between what is beautiful and what is functional, so take a 'less is more' approach when it comes to designing a hallway or staircase.

 One important aspect to consider, when decorating with a neutral color in an entryway is to bring in as much texture as possible as it creates interest and layers –important factors when strong colors are out of the picture.
 After all, this is the first room your visitors will see upon entry.

 Invest in unfussy prints on fabrics for seat covers and blinds.
 Simple organic shape designs – rather than an off the moment pattern – will last the test of time.
 What's more, choose shades of taupe and mix in chocolate browns, greys and touches of black for a sophisticated take on a natural palette.

 There is something undeniably magical about chinoiserie, especially in an entryway.
 This cultural phenomenon first swept across Europe and America in the 17th and 18th centuries, flooding both interiors and gardens with all manner of things inspired by the Far East.
 It was in England that chinoiserie can be said to have been most successfully absorbed into mainstream fashion – and into our homes.